cartalyst/converter/docs/usage/index.md

 You can set your measurements at runtime as shown above or you can add your required measurements directly on the `app/config/packages/cartalyst/converter/config.php`

-> **Note**: Passing a boolean of `false` as the second parameter will not merge the current measurements with the given measurements.
+> **Note**: Passing a boolean of `false` as the second parameter will force the current measurements to not be merged with the given measurements.

 ### How the format works